 system, claims that women are forgotten in a system which exacerbates

 their previous traumas, such as sexual and physical abuse or drug

 addiction, ignores their needs and blatantly lies about the reality

-the prison population - experience discrimination on the grounds
+prison population - experience discrimination on the grounds of race,

-of race, spending their sentences in maximum security prisons without
+spending their sentences in maximum security prisons without access

-access to gradual community release, parole and work experience
+to gradual community release, parole and work experience opportunities.

-health, physical and cognitive disabilities are also over represented
+physical and cognitive disabilities are also over represented and

 But according to Sisters Inside director, Debbie Kilroy,